-*Whilst Wikipedia was utilised for the above text, other sites considered more trustworthy were also utilised.
+*Whilst Wikipedia was utilised for components of the above text, other sites considered more trustworthy were also utilised.
 Nowhere else on this site has Wikipedia been used or cited.

 The Greater Brisbane Region (which extends from Bribie Island, west to Mt Nebo and south to Mt Tamborine), is home to 41 native species of frog.
 Many of these species can be found outside of this region, so are not refined to this region alone.
 Two additional species have gone extinct, the southern dayfrog (Taudactylus diurnus) and the southern platypus frog (Rheobatrachus silus).
 This is a sad reminder that many frogs are threatened by habitat destruction and are consequently listed as endangered.
 The chytrid fungal disease (chytridiomycosis) is thought to have also been responsible for declining frog numbers, which ironically may have been assisted in spreading via people moving tadpoles around areas to try and establish frog populations on their property.
 Stream dwelling frogs are particularly vulnerable to this disease.